Regenerate Thumbnails allows you to regenerate all thumbnail sizes for one or more images that have been uploaded to your Media Library.

 - You’ve switched to a new WordPress theme that uses featured images of a different size.

-It also offers the ability to delete old, unused thumbnails as well as update the content of posts to use the new thumbnail sizes.
+It also offers the ability to delete old, unused thumbnails in order to free up server space.

 If you have command line access to your server, I highly recommend using WP-CLI instead of this plugin as it’s faster (no HTTP requests overhead) and can be run inside of a